 I love this feature.
-When recording, you can set the option to split each song on a tape into individual MP3 files automatically.
+When recording, the unit can automatically split each song on a tape into individual MP3 files.
 It detects the silence between music selections and starts a new file.

 It was an easy fix.
 All I had to do was digitize that song in manual mode.
 When recording in manual mode, you need to listen while recording, so that you know where to start and stop the recording while the tape is running.